maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/33-riverside-county-registrar-of-voters/all-elections/en/voting-basics/vote-language.md

 ---
-title: "How do I vote in Riverside County if I speak a language other than English?"
+title: "How do I vote in Riverside County if I have disabilities?"
 published: true
 weight: 11
 section: "voting-basics"